200 W Main St Pflugerville, TX 78660 (512) 251-7503 New Patients Only:(512) 900-4160

 While traditional dental materials like gold and amalgam have been in use for over a century, recent advances in dental technology have made a more expansive and improved selection of restorative choices widely available.
 Beyond offering strength and durability, these new filling materials provide aesthetically pleasing and natural-looking results.

-Once our office has a chance to assess your smile, we'll advise you of our findings and outline a comprehensive treatment plan to help ensure your smile is healthy and functions at its best.
-If any tooth decay is detected, we'll schedule appointments to treat those cavities and place the fillings or restorations that are needed.
+Once our office has a chance to assess your smile, we’ll advise you of our findings and outline a comprehensive treatment plan to help ensure your smile is healthy and functions at its best.
+If any tooth decay is detected, we’ll schedule appointments to treat those cavities and place the dental fillings in Pflugerville or other restorations that are needed.

 At the office of Gene Hassell, DDS, patient care and comfort are our top priorities.
-While treating cavities and placing fillings are among the most routine procedures in dentistry, our office understands you have questions and concerns and will keep you well informed every step of the way.
+While treating cavities and placing dental fillings in Pflugerville are among the most routine procedures in dentistry, our office understands you have questions and concerns and will keep you well informed every step of the way.

 Treating a cavity involves the precise and gentle removal of decayed and damaged tooth structure and any preparation of the remaining tooth structure needed to secure your new filling.
 Although every patient and every smile is different, you can expect your visit to take about an hour.